meisin/Commodity-News-Event-Extraction/Commodity-News-Corpus/README.md

 This folder contains the files of the Commodity News Corpus, which is made up of a pair of files : a text file (.txt) containing the link to the news article and a annotation file (.ann) containing the annotation details.
 Pre-processing and post-processing codes are provided for the re-producibility of experiment results.

 ## Summary information
-- There are
+There are
-- 1. 21 Entity Types
+1. 21 Entity Types
-- 2. 19 Event Types
+2. 19 Event Types
-- 3. 21 Argument Roles
+3. 21 Argument Roles

+### Entity Types
-- 21 Entity types covering both named and nominal entities
+21 Entity types covering both named and nominal entities
   |      Entity Types     |                                  Examples                                   |
   |-----------------------|-----------------------------------------------------------------------------|
   | 1.
 Commodity          | *oil, crude oil, Brent, West Texas Intermediate (WTI), fuel, U.S Shale*     |